Have a Merry Debt Free Christmas

 As many as 30% of people get themselves into debt over Christmas, with an average of £3.5bn borrowed by UK families every year, an average of £200 per person.
 The rising cost of living and stagnant wages have contributed to an ever-growing burden over the Christmas period, and even when families don’t end up in debt over the festive period, as much as a third of people believe they’ll struggle to afford Christmas this year.
 One easy way to avoid debt is to prioritise your spending.
 Love a full turkey dinner?
 Spend your money there and set limits on presents spending.
 Love gifts?
 Try cheap or free activities with your family instead of paying for entertainment, like family walks.

 The first rule of avoiding Christmas debt is to plan ahead.
 The last few months before Christmas are a good time to start, but even better is starting a few days after Christmas ends so that you’ve got a full year to prepare.
-Putting away a little bit every month into a separate bank account that you don’t usually access is helpful for taking the edge off, and can mean the difference between healthy and unhealthy finances come December even if it doesn’t pay the full bill.
-You can get help with this too, in the form of savings apps that automatically pay into an account, or round up pennies on the pound and add the change to the account.
-Another great reason to plan ahead is so that you can get the best deals.
+Putting away a little bit every month into a separate bank account that you don’t usually access helps take the edge off and can mean the difference between healthy and unhealthy finances come December, even if it doesn’t pay the full bill.
+You can get help with this, too, in the form of savings apps that automatically pay into an account or round up pennies on the pound and add the change to the account.
+Another great reason to plan is so that you can get the best deals.
 Buying presents around Christmas is much more expensive than getting the same items earlier in the year, and this also applies to food like turkeys or alcohol.

 Prioritise Your Bills

 Christmas is a carefree time of year, and it can be tempting to throw caution to the wind in exchange for a truly amazing festive season.
-The trouble is, bad decisions can catch up with you sooner than you might think, and spending your bill money in the run up to the big day can have serious consequences.
-However tempting it might be, never sacrifice your future security for short term enjoyment at Christmas time, or you can end up in serious financial or practical trouble.
+The trouble is, bad decisions can catch up with you sooner than you might think, and spending your bill money in the run-up to the big day can have serious consequences.
+So however tempting it might be, never sacrifice your future security for short term enjoyment at Christmas time, or you can end up in serious financial or practical trouble.

 Earn Extra Money